-- 1. Select the element tab from the Models Tab Bar. - 2.
+- 1. Select the level of the new element by clicking the appropriate tab from the Models Tab Bar. - 2.
 Decide if the new element should be private to your user or public to one of the groups you user is in. - 3.
 Right click one user or group and click on the Create New Element entry from the context menu.